dpa99c/cordova-check-plugins/README.md

 Sets the directory from which the tool should be executed.
 If not specified, defaults to the directory from which the `cordova-check-plugins` command is executed.

+### --nospinner

+    $ cordova-check-plugins --nospinner

+Turns off the [CLI spinner](https://www.npmjs.com/package/cli-spinner) which is used by default to indicate when an async operation is in progress.

+If you're capturing the output of this command to a log (e.g. in a CI environment), then this spinner pollutes the log with unnecessary junk, so turning it off makes for a more readable log.

 # Supported plugin sources